Great Firewall: History

 A favorite saying of Deng Xiaoping's in the early 1980s, "If you open the window, both fresh air and flies will be blown in", is considered to be the political and ideological basis of the GFW Project.
 The saying is related to a period of the economic reform of China that became known as the "socialist market economy".
 Superseding the political ideologies of the Cultural Revolution, the reform led China towards a market economy and opened up the market for foreign investors.
-Nonetheless, despite the economic freedom, values and political ideas of the Chinese Communist Party have had to be protected by "swatting flies" of other unwanted ideologies.
+Nonetheless, despite the economic freedom, values and political ideas of the Chinese Communist Party (CCP) have had to be protected by "swatting flies" of other unwanted ideologies.

 The internet in China arrived in 1994, as the inevitable consequence of and supporting tool for a "socialist market economy".
 Gradually, while Internet availability has been increasing, the Internet has become a common communication platform and tool for trading information.

+The Chinese government's control over the Internet began in 1996 when Premier Li Peng signed State Council Order No. 195, issuing the "Interim Regulations on the Management of International Networking of Computer Information Networks".
+Article 6 of the Regulations states: "Computer information networks that directly connect to the international network must use the international entry and exit channels provided by the Ministry of Posts and Telecommunications’ national public telecommunications network.
+No unit or individual may establish or use other channels to connect to the international network on their own."
+This regulation was later widely used to punish "climbing over the firewall".

 The Ministry of Public Security took initial steps to control Internet use in 1997, when it issued comprehensive regulations governing its use.
 The key sections, Articles 4–6, are:

-In 1998, the Chinese Communist Party feared that the China Democracy Party (CDP) would breed a powerful new network that the party elites might not be able to control.
+In 1998, the Chinese Communist Party feared that the China Democracy Party (CDP) would breed a powerful new network that CCP elites might not be able to control.
 The CDP was immediately banned, followed by arrests and imprisonment.
 That same year, the GFW project was started.
 The first part of the project lasted eight years and was completed in 2006.
 The second part began in 2006 and ended in 2008.
 On 6 December 2002, 300 people in charge of the GFW project from 31 provinces and cities throughout China participated in a four-day inaugural "Comprehensive Exhibition on Chinese Information System".
 At the exhibition, many western high-tech products, including Internet security, video monitoring and human face recognition were purchased.
 It is estimated that around 30,000–50,000 police were employed in this gigantic project.

-Fang Binxing is known for his substantial contribution to China's Internet censorship infrastructure, and has been dubbed "Father of China's Great Fire Wall".
+Fang Binxing is known for his substantial contribution to China's Internet censorship infrastructure, and has been dubbed "Father of China's Great Firewall".